BlacketGodAlt/Simplistic-Chat/README.md

 </a>
 > [!WARNING]
 > When using Koyeb, it will not autofill the build & deploy commands.
 Set the build command to `npm install` and the deploy command to `node server.js`.

 > [!IMPORTANT]
 > Bug reports may not be responded to immediately.
+Don't be worried if yours isn't responded to the same day.